About me

 While I studied German at school, I learnt Spanish “on the ground” in Mexico while participating in the Rotary International Youth Exchange Scheme.
 I went to on study both languages at the University of Wales, Bangor, leaving with a First Class Degree and the Dr. Barbara Saunderson Prize for German.

 In addition to a year in Mexico, I worked for 3 months on the Costa Brava, I have spent time studying in Austria and Spain, as well as working closely with colleagues in Germany, Switzerland, Spain [specifically Catalonia] and Mexico during my time at Romo Fabrics.
 My travels also include three months volunteering on the Makaibari Tea Plantation in Darjeeling, India.
-I also work part-time for a local travel agency specialising in educational group travel.
-This keeps my active languages skills alive and involves regular visits to mainland Europe.

 I love books and reading.
 For as long as I can remember, I’ve always had my nose in a book, sometimes ignoring the rest of my family while I “just finish this chapter!”
 The birth of my children in the early 2010s was a very definite turning point in my life – I stepped away from a career in export and switched instead to tutoring and translation.